Towards Predicting Any Human Trajectory In Context: Introduction

 To address this challenge, we explore the use of In-Context Learning (ICL)~\cite{brown2020language, xie2022an, rubin2022learning} for trajectory prediction (\Cref{fig:teaser}).
 ICL enables models to adapt to new tasks using only a few demonstration examples provided as part of the input, without requiring updates to the model weights.
 Unlike fine-tuning, which modifies model weights through backpropagation, ICL operates solely via forward passes, keeping the model weights fixed.
+This key difference means that adaptation occurs during inference without requiring a computationally intensive training phase or storing gradients, making it highly suitable for resource-constrained edge devices.
 Leveraging this capability, we utilize a small set of examples to enable a single model to quickly adapt to diverse scenarios.
 This approach facilitates the reuse of trajectory models across a wide range of scenarios, eliminating the need for costly fine-tuning.